An 'climate emergency' action book by David Spratt & Philip Sutton

 "Having been involved with global warming climate change as a researcher in environmental health for 25 years, I can say that this is without question by far the best book to date on this issue -- the first book to have the integrity to say how the situation really is."

 "We must begin to move rapidly to the post-fossil fuel clean energy system.
 Moreover, we must remove some carbon that has collected in the atmosphere since the Industrial Revolution.
 This is the story that Climate Code Red tells with conviction."

 "Climate Code Red is a superb, visionary blueprint for development in a new century which tackles the tough questions of how humanity can, in practice, rapidly secure a sustainable future.
 But it is also a work in progress, a draft strategy, which is primed to be shaped and developed by those who step up to meet the challenge we all now face."

-The book Climate Code Red was first published by the authors as a report for Friends of The Earth in February 2008 - see the online resources list below - before being published (July 2008) as a paperback by Scribe Publications.
+The book Climate Code Red was first published by the authors as a report for Friends of The Earth in February 2008, before being published (July 2008) as a paperback by Scribe Publications.

 Title: Climate Code Red

 Subtitle: The case for Emergency Action